|

 catechism.

-Kids were called into the principal's office one at a time to talk
+principal's office one at a time to talk

 to Harley.
 When it was Johnny's turn he found out that he was a suspect.

-Harley never wore his uniform.
 Wool hunting pants, a green and

 white flannel hunting shirt and a duck hunting cap, big wad of chewing